telerik/winforms-docs/controls/telerik-cab-enabling-kit/telerik-cab-enabling-kit/building-the-telerik-cab-enabling-kit.md

 # Building the Telerik CAB Enabling Kit

-Telerik CAB Enabling Kit can be downloaded from [Codeplex](http://telerikcab.codeplex.com/).
-The kit comes with Visual Studio 2010 solution file in *CABKit* folder.
-The solution contains of the __Telerik.WinControls.CompositeUI__ project where the RadControls workspaces, adapters, etc are located.
+Telerik CAB Enabling Kit can be downloaded from [GitHub](https://github.com/telerik/Telerik-CAB-Enabling-Kit-for-RadControls-for-WinForms).
+The *CABKit* solution contains of the __Telerik.WinControls.CompositeUI__ project where the RadControls workspaces, adapters, etc are located.
 Additionally, in the solution, you can find two sample applications created with Telerik CAB Enabling kit – BankTeller and Finance.

 In order to build the Telerik CAB Enabling Kit you will need: